Phrase-in-Context/phrase-in-context.github.io/evaluation.md

 <figure style="text-align:center">
   <a href="/assets/img/results_qa.png"><img src="/assets/img/results_qa.png" alt="" width="100%"></a>
   <figcaption style="text-align:left;">
-  	Test-set performance of trained QA models.
-For (a) and (b), models are trained and tested on their same datasets while for (c) models here are tested on PSD but trained on PR-pass.
+  	Test-set performance (%) of QA models on PR-pass (a), PR-page (b), and PSD (c).
+When trained directly on PR-pass (a) and PR-page (b), SotA QA models perform well.
+However, testing the PR-pass-trained models on PSD shows a significant drop in accuracy (c).
+That is, QA models tend to understand a single sense of a phrase in context well (high PR-pass, PR-page, and PSD EM scores).
+Yet, they are not able to differentiate two senses of the same phrase (e.g., here, PhraseBERT accuracy drops -40.90 points between EM+loc vs. EM scores).
 </figcaption>
 </figure>